DarKArieS/MachineLearningImage/ImageSeg/README.md

 ### Training
 - Training strategy
-  - Simplified from 59 tags to 14 tags
+  - Simplified 59 tags to 14 tags
   - Training with 1004 images with precise pixel-level annotations.
   - Test on other images with only image-level annotations and look with eyes :eyes: